practicalli/clojure/docs/clojure-cli/index.md

 # Clojure CLI

+???
+HINT "Learn by doing"
+    To learn Clojure CLI by doing, jump to [Terminal REPL](/clojure/cli/repl/) or [Clojure project](/clojure/clojure-cli/projects/) sections to start using the Clojure CLI

 Clojure CLI (command line interface) is the latest approach to working with Clojure projects, libraries and tools.
 Clojure CLI focuses on:

 * running Clojure code (applications and tools)